Number Bonds - A Guide for Parents

 What are number bonds?

-Number bonds have been called, at various points in the recent past, addition and subtraction facts, facts families, number stories and doubtless other names too.
-Parents are often unfamiliar with the names which sometimes causes concern, but they are simply combinations of numbers that fit together.
+Number bonds are a pair of numbers that add together to make a larger number.
+Number bonds are also known as addition and subtraction facts, facts families, number stories and doubtless other names too.
+Parents are often unfamiliar with the names which sometimes causes concern, but number bonds are simply combinations of numbers that fit together.

 • 1 and 9